-John Pachankis, a Yale psychologist who has done extensive research on gay men’s mental health says, “The data are clear.
+The problem is the insults can often have profound, lasting effects.
+This kind of behavior is too common in dating sites, when people are often at their most vulnerable.
+Among gay men, these same dynamics can have an even stronger impact.
+John Pachankis, a Yale psychiatrist who has done extensive research on gay men’s mental health, says “The data are clear.
 When gay men experience stigma coming from other members of their own community, it can have even worse effects than when it comes from the outside.”

-“POZ has long fought HIV stigma in all its forms and is thrilled to be a partner with niceAF.org with the shared goal to make the online dating world a more welcoming place for everyone,” says Ian Anderson, president of Smart + Strong, the parent of POZ Personals.
+“POZ has long fought HIV stigma in all its forms and is thrilled to be a partner with NiceAF.org with the shared goal to make the online dating world a more welcoming place for everyone,” says Ian Anderson, president of Smart + Strong, the parent of POZ Personals.